Come on in and visit!

 I hope you enjoy our website and visit often as we update the photo pages with the new arrivals to our "nursery".
 Thank you for stopping by.

 Here are three of my grandkids together at Christmas in 2007.
 Left is Ciera, middle is Anthony, and right is Seth.
 Anthony lives in Mississippi so we don't get to see him often.
 Below is the newest arrival, Noah .
-He was born July 31, 2012 and is about 8 weeks old now.
+He was born July 31, 2012 The photo below is when he was two years old and his first time sitting on a horse.
+Ginger was very accommodating to a youngster.